outfindo/outfindo.dev/_posts/2022-01-17-frontend-engineer-react.md

 * enhance the data to gain insight using classification based on expert know-how
 * obtain availability data from shops/eshops and match them with our catalog
 * build a marketplace where we help customers to find the right bike and to get it
+* actively research and prototype new and fun ways of assistance for the customer to get product insight

 ## What will you do